ratgdo/homekit-ratgdo/README.md

 > [!IMPORTANT]
 > This firmware is for the orginal ESP8266-based RATGDO v2.5-series devices.
 It does not work with the ESP32-based ratgdo32 or ratgdo32 disco.
 HomeKit firmware for ratgdo32 & ratgdo32 disco can be found [here](https://github.com/ratgdo/homekit-ratgdo32).

+> [!IMPORTANT]
+> HomeKit firmware for ESP8266-based RATGDO v2.5-series devices is **deprecated** no further enhancements are planned.
+> HomeKit support on ESP8266 has always been fragile... the CPU performance and especially the limited memory size makes it challenging to support the HomeKit protocol.
+While we have tried to maintain feature parity with the [ESP32-based firmware](https://github.com/ratgdo/homekit-ratgdo32), it is no longer possible to do so.
+We have reached the limit of what will fit in the available memory and CPU.

 # What is HomeKit-RATGDO?

 HomeKit-ratgdo is alternative firmware for the ratgdo-series WiFi control boards that works